knathanieltucker/startupbook/startupbook/private/guides/product.md

 5. Do things that don't scale [7]
 6. Think about distribution [9]
 7. Users before monetization [12]
+  1. Focus on the user not the buyer [25]
 8. Prioritize the marginal user [20]
 9. Add documentation [24]